Coogee, New South Wales: Sport and recreation

 Beach volleyball is growing in popularity around the world.
 The Coogee Beach Volleyball Association resides at the northern end of the beach, with the Council authorisation to set up five portable nets along the promenade.

+The popular beachside pub, the Coogee Bay Hotel used to have a junior club with the Sydney Roosters affiliated 'Eastern Suburbs District Junior Rugby League' (ESDJRL).

 Schools

-Coogee has a primary school, Coogee Public School.
-There is also a Catholic primary school located on Coogee Bay Road, St Brigid's.
+Coogee has two primary schools.
+Coogee Public School is a grades K-6 primary school at the corner of Byron Street and Coogee Bay Road, est 1876.
+St Brigid's Catholic Primary School is a grades K-6 primary school on Coogee Bay Road, est 1923.